Sign in

 - The effects of plastic bags on the environment - how to alleviate this problem

-- Plastic and Non Woven Shopping Bags: Real &#;Green&#; Bags
+- Plastic and Non Woven Shopping Bags: Real “Green” Bags

 1. What is nylon?
 How is nylon made?

-Nowadays, nylon is commonly agreed as a versatile synthetic polymer that is used in a wide range of applications.
-It is made through a process known as polymerization, which involves the creation of long chains of repeating units from smaller monomers.
-The properties of nylon vary depending on the form in which it is produced, and the specific manufacturing process used, making it a highly adaptable material for many different applications.
+Today, nylon is considered a versatile synthetic polymer used in various applications.
+It is made through a process called polymerization, which generates long chains of repeating units from smaller monomers.
+The properties of nylon can vary depending on its form and manufacturing process, making it adaptable for diverse applications.

 Read more: What is nylon?
 All about its properties and common uses